-2019 £000 2018 £000
+2020 £000 2019 £000

-As at 1 February 28 58
+As at 1 February - 28

-Paid in year (13) (58)
+Received/(paid) in year 8 (13)

-(Credit)/charge for the year (8) 28
+(Credit)/charge for the year (8) (8)

-As at 31 January 7 28
+As at 31 January - 7

 In common with all regulated UK deposit takers, the Society pays levies to the FSCS to enable the FSCS to meet claims against it.
 The FSCS levy consists of two parts: a management expenses levy and a compensation levy.
 The management expenses levy covers the costs of running the scheme and the compensation levy covers the amount of compensation the scheme pays, net of any recoveries it makes using the rights that have been assigned to it.
 During 2008 and 2009 claims were triggered against the FSCS in relation to Bradford & Bingley plc, Kaupthing Singer and Friedlander, Heritable Bank plc, Landsbanki Islands hf, London Scottish Bank plc and Dunfermline Building Society.